 Step through the red and yellow doorways (pick your size!) into the Children's Library, where you can:

-• Sit side-by-side at computer stations with internet access—does Grandma play Roblox, too?
+- Sit side-by-side with little ones at computer stations with internet access.
+Does Grandma play Roblox, too?

-• Put on a puppet show at the puppet stage.
+- Pick out some puppets and put on a show at the puppet stage.

-• Find a cozy place to read together.
-In the Children's Library, we have a lovely reading nook.
-If the weather is nice, you can go outside to the Wings of Wonder Butterfly Garden or snuggle into a hammock in Heritage Park.
+- Find a cozy place to read together.
+The Children's Library has a bright and cheerful reading nook.
+Also, if the weather is nice, you can bring a ground blanket or some folding chairs to the Wings of Wonder Butterfly Garden (on the library’s south side), or snuggle into a hammock in Heritage Park, just a few minutes’ walk west of the library.

 Drop in for a Program